 If you’ve been around these parts for any length of time, you know much of my life happens online.
 I live and breathe social media.
 It’s where I interact with clients and colleagues, find new leads for freelance projects and conduct the day-to-day business of being a blogger and media consultant.

-Though it’s taken place in the virtual world, Avdhesh Kumbhar has been effectively storming into my office every day and shouting accusations to clients and colleagues about my inability to perform my job with integrity.
+Though it’s taken place in the virtual world, Avdhesh Kumbhar, an employee of Bahama Beach Club, has been effectively storming into my office every day and shouting accusations to clients and colleagues about my inability to perform my job with integrity.

 I wish having a horrible wedding week was the worst of this whole experience, but I’ve spent the majority of 2016 fielding these threats.
 I’ve been sick over this for months.
 Watching politely & quietly while men tear my reputation apart and threaten to hurt me… I won’t even bother to list the health problems I’ve been having as a result of the stress.